 Georgia Southwestern offers several dining options to help meet our students' busy lives.
 All residential students are required to purchase a meal plan.
-Off campus students may purchase a meal ticket if desired.
-No refund will be made on any meal plan purchases unless the student withdraws from the University.
-More information concerning meal plans and food services can be found at GSW Dining.
+It is optional for off-campus students to purchase a meal plan.
+Detailed information concerning meal plans and food services is available through GSW Dining.